-Abstract: This essay examines Harry’s reaction to the events witnessed in Dumbledore’s Pensieve in Goblet of Fire, in particular Harry’s judgement of Snape being a former deatheater and Barty Crouch Jr. and his trial.
+Abstract: This essay examines Harry’s reaction to the events witnessed in Dumbledore’s Pensieve in “Goblet of Fire,” in particular Harry’s judgment of Snape being a former death eater and Barty Crouch Jr. and his trial.
 This was selected for MuggleCast ‘Chapter by Chapter’ discussion (episode 222)

-Throughout the Harry Potter novels Rowling presents many instances of prejudice and the harm it can cause, however Harry is shown to be one of the most prejudiced characters within the novel, allowing his hatred for Slytherines to dictate his actions.
+Throughout the Harry Potter novels, Rowling presents many instances of prejudice and the harm it can cause, however, Harry is shown to be one of the most prejudiced characters within the novel, allowing his hatred for Slytherines to dictate his actions.
 The most notable example is Snape, who from the very first book has been deemed second to Voldemort in terms of Harry’s dislike, despite the eventual discovery that Snape in fact saved his life.
 In light of the final events of Deathly Hallows it is clear that although Snape could never like Harry, who so much resembles the man who married Snape’s true love, his actions were motivated by the desire to save him.

-In the pensieve scene of Goblet of Fire Harry discovers that Snape was a deatheater for the first time, but not only that, he also discovers that Snape turned against Voldemort.
-However, although Snape is the only deatheater discussed who appears to have been cleared of his charges, Harry’s main concern is not the deatheaters who he witnessed being condemned as deatheaters, but Snape.
+In the Pensieve scene of Goblet of Fire Harry discovers that Snape was a death eater for the first time, but not only that, he also discovers that Snape turned against Voldemort.
+However, although Snape is the only death eater discussed who appears to have been cleared of his charges, Harry’s main concern is not the death eaters who he witnessed being condemned as death eaters, but Snape.
 Harry’s prejudice towards a man who bullies and picks on him is much more severe than on the man who caused Neville’s parents to go insane.

-Snape, who from the first instance is described as ugly, with greasy hair and a hooked nose, looks the part of the villain, and although his unpleasant behaviour disguises his heroic actions, Harry is quick to judge appearances as real.
-Throughout the series Harry encounters many characters that are not what they appear to be, most notably by this point in the series Sirius Black, and yet when faced with the choice Harry chooses to believe Snape is villainous.
+Snape, who from the first instance is described as ugly, with greasy hair and a hooked nose, looks the part of the villain, and although his unpleasant behavior disguises his heroic actions, Harry is quick to judge appearances as real.
+Throughout the series, Harry encounters many characters that are not what they appear to be, most notably by this point in the series Sirius Black, and yet when faced with the choice Harry chooses to believe Snape is villainous.
 Barty Crouch Jr. on the other hand is described as ‘a boy in his late teens, who looked nothing short of petrified.
-He was shivering, his straw-coloured hair all over his face, his freckled skin milk-white’ (p516 GOF UK).
+He was shivering, his straw-colored hair all over his face, his freckled skin milk-white’ (p516 GOF UK).
 This description of a fair young boy contrasts harshly against the dark solemn Snape, and his appearance of fear and proclamations of innocence easily sway Harry into believing him to be guiltless.